-Leoneda Inge is WUNC's "Race and Southern Culture Reporter."
+Leoneda Inge is WUNC's race and southern culture reporter.
 She is the first public radio journalist in the South to hold such a position, which explores modern and historical constructs to tell stories of poverty and wealth, health and food culture, education and racial identity.

+In 2017, Leoneda was named Journalist of Distinction by the National Association of Black Journalists.
 Leoneda is a graduate of Florida A&M University and Columbia University, where she earned her Master's Degree in Journalism as a Knight-Bagehot Fellow in Business and Economics.
-In 2014, Leoneda traveled to Berlin, Brussels and Prague as a German/American Journalist Exchange Fellow with the RIAS Berlin Commission/RTDNF.
+In 2014, she traveled to Berlin, Brussels and Prague as a German/American Journalist Exchange Fellow.